fytz0/ws/README.md

 You can include as many workspaces in a file as you wish.

-For instance, you can define a workspace named *gui* containing the files gui.h, gui.c, guimacros.h like this:
+For instance, you can define a workspace named *gui* containing the files gui.h, gui.c and guimacros.h like this:
 ```
 gui {
 	gui.h